-In order to define a Killing (super)algebra, we will need to be able to ``square'' (or pair) spinors to tangent vectors, just as we required a squaring map to define the flat model (super)algebras \(\fs\) in \S\ref{sec:flat-model-algs}.
-For this purpose, we will define a bundle map \(\Otimes^2\Sbundle\to TM\) using a squaring map on \(S\) by exploiting the associated bundle structure of \(\Sbundle\) and \(TM\) and the holonomy principle.
+In order to define a Killing (super)algebra, we will need to be able to ``square'' (or pair) spinors to tangent vectors, just as we required a Dirac current to define the flat model (super)algebras $\fs$ in Section~\ref{sec:flat-model-algs}.
+For this purpose, we will define a bundle map $\Otimes^2\Sbundle\to TM$ using a Dirac current on $S$ by exploiting the associated bundle structure of $\Sbundle$ and $TM$ and the holonomy principle.